a-mhamdi/neural-network-from-scratch-in-Julia/README.md

 Without using any deep learning frameworks, we construct and train a neural network architecture in `Julia` from the ground up.

 ## Architecture's Design
 The neural network (NN) is built from scratch and trained on some random data.
-Here is the NN architecture:
+Here is a possible representation of the NN architecture:

 ```julia
 model = [ # MLP